htaylight/google-classroom-downloader/README.md

   ![OAuth consent screen Step6](Screenshots/19.png)
   ![OAuth consent screen Step7](Screenshots/20.png)
   ![OAuth consent screen Step8](Screenshots/21.png)

-- After published, go to `Credentials` and click `CREATE CREDENTIALS`, from drop down list select `OAuth Client ID`.
+- Once published, go to `Credentials`, click `CREATE CREDENTIALS`, and select `OAuth Client ID` from the dropdown list.
   ![Create Credentials Step1](Screenshots/22.png)
-- Select `Desktop app` as the application type and click `Create`.
+- Choose `Desktop app` as the application type and click `Create`.
   ![Create Credentials Step2](Screenshots/23.png)
 - Download the `json` file.
   ![Create Credentials Step3](Screenshots/24.png)

 ### 4. Save the Credentials File

-- Rename the downloaded json file to `credentials.json` and place the file in the project directory `google-classroom-downloader`.
+- Rename the downloaded JSON file to `credentials.json` and place it in the project directory `google-classroom-downloader`.

 ## Running the Script

+### Option 1: Interactive Mode

 1. **Navigate to the project directory:**

    ```sh
    cd google-classroom-downloader
    ```

-   (or)Type `cmd` in the address bar of folder and hit ENTER
+   (or) Type `cmd` in the address bar of the folder and press ENTER.
    ![cmd on address ](Screenshots/25.png)

 2. **Run the script:**